Swashbuckler (film): Reception

 The film fared poorly at the box office and was described as an "expensive flop".
-In Leonard Maltin's annual publication of movie ratings, the film is rated as a "BOMB".
+In Leonard Maltin's 2015 publication of movie ratings, the film is rated as a "BOMB".
+On the other hand, film critic Roger Ebert gave the movie three stars, admiring it as an actual pirate movie at a time when the genre had died out.